When you’ve got stock in a company, it’s normally a really, really good thing.

 Do You Ever Need to Adjust Your Cost Basis?

-Sometimes people get confused about this, because there are so many moving parts to taxes, especially when you’re talking about IPOs and shares and capital gains.
+Sometimes people get confused about this, because there are so many moving parts to taxes, especially when you’re talking about RSU and income tax and shares and capital gains…

 But no, you should never need to adjust your cost basis for RSU shares.
 (Unless we’re talking about Alternative Minimum Tax, and that’s a separate conversation.)